-This morning, we took a little walk down memory lane, and look what we stumbled across:
+This morning, we took a little walk down memory lane.
+Look what we stumbled across:

 This is the John Rutledge House Inn classic She-Crab Soup Recipe, as it was submitted to a Historic Hotels of America cookbook in the early 1990′s.
 In Charleston, you’ll see She-Crab Soup on many restaurant menus, but the very first bowl was whipped up here at the Rutledge House.